 Bible and Cinema: An Introduction is a comprehensive examination of how the Bible has been used and represented in mainstream cinema to develop its plots, characters, and themes.
 The book considers two general types of films: Bible movies that retell biblical stories, such as the Exodus and the life of Jesus, and Bible-related movies that make use of biblical books, stories, verses, and figures, and Bibles themselves to tell non-biblical, often fictional, narratives.
 Topics covered include:

 - the contribution of Bible and Bible-related movies to the history of the Bible’s reception;

-- the ways that filmmakers make use of scripture to address and reflect their own time and place
+- the ways in which filmmakers make use of scripture to address and reflect their own time and place;

-- the role of the Bible as a source of ethics and morality, and how this role is both perpetuated and undermined in a range of contemporary Hollywood films.
+- the role of the Bible as a source of ethics and morality, and how this role is both perpetuated and undermined in a range of contemporary Hollywood films; and

 Table of Contents

 Adele Reinhartz is Professor in the Department of Classics and Religious Studies at the University of Ottawa, Canada.
-She has authored a number of books on the intersection of Bible and film, including Scripture on the Silver Screen (2003), Jesus of Hollywood (2007), Bible and Cinema: Fifty Key Films (2012) and Bible and Cinema: An Introduction (2013).
+She has authored a number of books on the intersection of Bible and film, including Scripture on the Silver Screen (2003), Jesus of Hollywood (2007), Bible and Cinema: Fifty Key Films (2012), and Bible and Cinema: An Introduction (first edition, 2013).